tj/connect-redis/Readme.md

   * [ioredis](https://github.com/luin/ioredis) - adds support for Redis Sentinel and Cluster

 ## FAQ

-#### Can I use a URL scheme to make a connection?

-Since `node_redis` which this library wraps does not include the ability to create a client from a URL.
-Neither does this library.
-However, there's a [separate module](https://github.com/ddollar/redis-url) that can be used in conjunction to get this behavior.

 #### How do I handle lost connections to Redis?